 Conflict in the Classroom

-Conflict in the Classroom: Reflections on Practice invites instructors to seriously consider their roles as facilitators of challenging content in the classroom.
-Participants will watch a theatrical case study depicting many different options for ways an instructor might set up teaching challenging material, meet conflict when it arises, and follow up with students after conflicts occur.
-Throughout, participants will consider how an instructor’s personal commitments and decision-making differently affects the classroom climate, and opens up possibilities for future action.
-At the session’s close, participants will have time to reflect on their own commitments and goals for engaging with conflict in the classroom.
+Conflict in the Classroom: Reflections on Practice invites instructors to seriously consider their roles as facilitators of challenging moments in their classes.
+Participants will watch a theatrical case study depicting an eruption of conflict in a college classroom, and consider the various choices the instructor was weighing as they navigated the conflict.
+At the session’s close, participants will have time to reflect on their own commitments and goals for engaging with conflict in their classrooms.
 This session is appropriate for faculty and graduate student instructors.

-**The theatrical case study in this session contains strong language and depicts a class engaging with statistics about abortion and larger systemic inequities like transphobia and racism.
+**The theatrical case study in this session contains strong language and includes references to challenging current events, as well as larger systemic inequities like racism and sexism.

 In our time together, participants will:

-• Consider how an instructor’s personal commitments and decision-making matters when teaching challenging material and meeting conflict in the classroom.
+• Consider how an instructor’s social identities, personal commitments, and in-the-moment decision-making matters when meeting conflict in the classroom.

 • Reflect on the ways that different choices affect classroom climate for students and faculty.